slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The person who says it cannot be done should not interrupt the person doing it."
 -- Proverb*

-> *"If you think we can't change the world, it just means you're not one of those that will."
+> *"If you think we can’t change the world, it just means you’re not one of those that will."
 -- Jacque Fresco*

 > *"The limits of the possible can only be defined by going beyond them into the impossible."